Going Morocco during Ramadan

 give it way to another issue.

-However, the scenery that a child take a donkey or shepherd was so fascinating
+However, the scenery with a child taking a donkey or a shepherd was so

-to me.
-To the contrary, old women in the same box seat just slept after
+fascinating to me.
+To the contrary, old women in the same box seat just

-they enjoyed chatting.
+slept after they enjoyed chatting.
 They didn't eat at all because of Ramadan.
-"You

-are not a Muslim.
-So you can eat as you like" They told me.
-However
+"You are not a Muslim.
+So you can eat as you like" They told

-I'm not so dull to eat snacks in front of the fasting persons.
+me.
+However I'm not so dull to eat snacks in front of the fasting people.

-I got off at Casa Voyage station in the twilight time.
+I got off at Casa Voyageurs station in the twilight time.
 As you can imagine,

 I was almost starving.